samueljacobs98/calculator-project/README.md

 Query selectors were used to obtain the necessary assets required from the HTML.

-A series of functions were divised to control the calculator function.
+A key aspect of the programming of the calculator was that the eval() function was not to be used.
+Therefore, a series of functions were divised to control the calculator function.
 A function called "checkButtonType" was used to determine what kind of button was clicked and what should happen as a result of the click event.

 For each type of button, different functions were employed.